TrainWeb.org Facebook Page

 On the way to Osier.

-Yard Limit sign for Osier.
+Yard Limit sign.

 Passing the connections for the Osier Loop.

-During lunch, our train backed down to the Osier Loop to turn so our engine would be on the east end.
-For the return trip, we wrote this story before Sublette and we enjoyed the rest of the trip back to Antonito.
-It has been a great day aboard the Cumbres and Toltec Scenic and everyone followed
+During lunch, our train reversed down to the Osier Loop to turn so the steam engine would be on the east end.
+We enjoyed our return journey and it had been a great day aboard the Cumbres and Toltec Scenic, with everyone following the guidelines of the railroad and the CDC.

 On display at Antonito is Cumbres and Toltec K37 2-8-2 495, built by the Denver and Rio Grande Western in 1928.